Defining B2B Marketing Channels & Strategies—How To Sell...

 Your wholesale ecommerce website should provide easy mobile access to your product catalog and customer order histories, allowing your buyers to purchase and reorder no matter where they are.
 To accomplish this, focus on optimizing your website for responsiveness across multiple devices.

 Operating a wholesale ecommerce website isn’t a one-and-done task but an ongoing initiative.
-Your ecommerce platform should offer some valuable insights beyond your regular transactions that shed light on crucial customer data and trends.
+A great B2B wholesale ecommerce platform should offer some valuable insights beyond your regular transactions that shed light on crucial customer data and trends.

 As you grow and scale your wholesale business, you’ll want to use your website to monitor key metrics to help you continually adapt to any changes in your buyers’ behavior.
+The ability to collect granular reporting data is a key feature of wholesale ecommerce software.
 Be sure to measure marketing campaigns, inventory, conversion rates, and customer engagement to identify any areas for improvement.
 Likewise, remember to gather regular feedback from both your customers and your internal team to determine what additional functionality or features would best support them.

-With the recent growth of online B2B, it’s more important than ever for wholesalers to have strong ecommerce websites that support and evolve alongside their businesses.
-The elements listed above will help you meet your buyers’ expectation for a convenient online purchasing experience and create a digital wholesale storefront that drives profit and positions you for future success.
+With the recent growth of online B2B, it’s more important than ever for wholesalers to take advantage of wholesale ecommerce platform features to build strong websites which support and evolve alongside their businesses.
+The elements listed above will help you meet your buyers’ expectations for a convenient online purchasing experience by creating a digital wholesale storefront which drives profit and positions you for future success.

-For a deep dive into more ecommerce strategies that will boost your wholesale and consumer channels, download our free whitepaper.This blog was published on September 20, 2019 and updated on October 6, 2022.
+For a deep dive into more B2B ecommerce strategies that will boost your wholesale and consumer channels, download our free whitepaper.This blog was published on September 20, 2019 and updated on December 16, 2022.

 Miva offers a flexible and adaptable ecommerce platform that evolves with businesses and allows them to drive sales, maximize average order value, cut overhead costs, and increase revenue.
 Miva has been helping businesses realize their ecommerce potential for over 20 years and empowering retail, wholesale, and direct-to-consumer sellers across all industries to transform their business through ecommerce.